daveio/npm/README.md

 - Linted with `biome`, because someone has to care about code style.

 If you want to contribute, ask yourself: why?

+## Incoming

+Believe it or not, features are planned!

+- `--cv` / `-c` parameter to dump out my CV.
+- Literally anything useful.

 ## Changelog